emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

 ## Plugins management

+### Database

-Base installation of the ITRS Log Analytics contains the *elasticsearch-auth* plugin.
+Base installation of the ITRS Log Analytics contains the logserver_auth, join, logserver_quard plugin - These add-ons can be disabled or enabled via the configuration file without having to install or uninstall.
 You can extend the basic Elasticsearch functionality by installing custom plugins.

 Plugins contain JAR files, but may also contain scripts and config files, and must be installed on every node in the cluster.